 A January 6, 2020 conference call was conducted to discuss schedule delays and explore ways to speed up construction.
-Participants on this call included Superintendent Runcie and his staff and contractors, Florida TaxWatch, and representatives from a community organization representing Broward County's businesses and professionals looking to resolve the County's most critical issues.
+Participants on this call included Superintendent Runcie and his staff and contractors, Florida TaxWatch, and representatives from the Broward Workshop, a community organization representing Broward County's businesses and professions looking to resolve the County's most critical issues.